dleppik/EgTest/README.md

 # EgTest
-Annotations for simple assertions in Java and other JVM languages
+Write annotations to create unit tests and documentation in Java and other JVM languages

 ###### Definition
 e.g., _exempli gratia:_ for the sake of an example.

 Not to be confused with i.e., _id et_: it is.
 (A definition or exhaustive list.)

+##Why

+Because unit tests should be the easiest way to test.

+Because code, tests, and documentation belong together.

 ## What it's for (and not for)
 EgTest annotations provide **testable documentation in the source code**.